ThomasMertes/seed7/src/read_me.txt

   stand alone C compiler and a make utility to compile the interpreter.
-A C compiler which is only usable from an IDE is not so useful, since some Seed7 programs (e.g. The Seed7 to C compiler comp.sd7) need to call the C compiler as well.
+A C compiler which is only usable from an IDE is not so useful, since some Seed7 programs (e.g. The Seed7 compiler s7c) need to call the C compiler as well.

 THE MAKEFILES